AZERAI - La Residence Hue

 Wonderful big saltwater pool

-Elegant boutique hotel that is our favorite in Hue
+Elegant boutique hotel that is our favourite in Hue

 Best time to Visit